codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why do valley girls hang out in odd numbered groups?
-Because they can't even.
+What do you do when you see a space man?
+Park your car, man.

 ## Daily Trivia

-The teapot often seen in many 3D modeling applications is called what?
+America Online (AOL) started out as which of these online service providers?
- 1. Tennessee Teapot
+ 1. CompuServe
- 2. 3D Teapot
+ 2. Prodigy
- 3. Pixar Teapot
+ 3. GEnie
- 4. Utah Teapot
+ 4. Quantum Link

 <details>
   <summary>Answer</summary>
-  Utah Teapot
+  Quantum Link
 </details>